Live Home 3D Workspace

 The view can be fine tuned by changing the Cameras Properties in the Inspector.
 It is possible to choose either perspective view or orthographic projection.
 The perspective view lets you adjust the field of view.

 A camera icon may be displayed in the top right corner of the 3D view.
 The icon indicates that the current view is linked to one of user cameras.

-If you extend the main window horizontally to give the 3D view as much space on your screen as possible, the 3D view may not take the whole available area leaving empty borders on the sides.
+If you extend the main window horizontally to give the 3D view as much space on your screen as possible, the 3D view may not take available area entirely leaving empty borders on the sides.
 This happens because of limitations of your computer hardware.

 There are several ways to navigate inside your 3D model.
 One of the possibilities is to use the toolbar buttons described earlier.
 There is also a specialized tool called the Walk Control with areas sensitive to clicks.
 The direction of movement depends on what area you click on.

 The walking speed depends on the rendering quality.
 At higher quality settings, the movement can be slower.
-In order to move faster, turn off the lighting in the toolbar, and/or decrease values in the 3D section of the Settings.
+In order to move faster, turn off the lighting in the toolbar, and/or decrease values in the 3D Settings tab of the Preferences.
 You can edit your project at a lower rendering quality that provides the most comfortable work with 3D view.
 You can then set higher quality to take pictures.

 1 – Turn to the left.